BenLBoardman/BARDS/README.md

 **CURRENT ROADMAP**
 The basic version of BARDS is not complete.
 Below is a list of currently-planned features and their implementation status.
 NOTE: This list of features only reflects the features necessary for a minimal functional program. more features will be added as these are completed.
-- processor - basic precinct data - COMPLETE
+- processor - load data - COMPLETE
 - main app - basic runtime structure - COMPLETE
-- processor - precinct neighbor data - COMPLETE
+- simple redistrict - add precincts to districts - COMPLETE
-- redistrict - read from .brd - COMPLETE
+- processor - precinct neighbor analysis - COMPLETE
-- redistrict - implement necessary data structures - TESTING
+- main app - combine district geometries - IN PROGRESS
 - ALL - expand documentation - IN PROGRESS
-- redistrict - add precincts to districts - IN PROGRESS
+- processor - output to geoJSON - IN PROGRESS
-- processor - basic state-level data - IN PROGRESS
+- simple redistrict - random starting precinct - NOT STARTED
-- processor - precinct demographic data - NOT STARTED
+- simple redistrict - contiguity guarantee - NOT STARTED
-- processor - precinct electoral data - NOT STARTED
+- simple redistrict - better population balancing - NOT STARTED
-- redistrict - ensure districts have good population - NOT STARTED
+- TEST ON OTHER STATES - NOT STARTED
-- redistrict - output to .csv = NOT STARTED
+- Remove unnecessary C code - NOT STARTED